 Jonathan Cantor, deputy chief privacy officer for the Department of Homeland Security, talks to FedScoopTV about his career as a public servant.

-David Bray, CIO at the Federal Communications Commission, talks with FedScoopTV about disruptive technologies in the federal government.
+Maureen Ohlhausen, a commissioner with the Federal Trade Commission, talks with FedScoopTV about her career as a civil servant in federal government.

 Richard McKinney, chief information officer for the Transportation Department, talks to FedScoop about his career as a public servant and his path to success in federal government.

 In this special video edition, Threat Matrix presents a mini-documentary produced in 2010 by Dan Verton on how to communicate intelligence to decision makers in a changing technological environment.

 Steven Coles, vice president of network and security for the U.S. public sector at VMware, talks with FedScoopTV about software-defined data centers and other trends in federal cloud IT.

 Nobody knows organized crime, especially the Italian mafia, better than Joseph D. Pistone, the former FBI agent who spent six years undercover as jewel thief Donnie Brasco.
 His operation helped strip the mob of its power in New York and is still a case study in how to infiltrate and defeat organized criminal enterprises.

 Tommy Walker, end use computing evangelist at VMware, discusses with FedScoopTV the increasing mobility of the federal government.

 Jad El-Zein, public sector cloud specialist at VMware, discusses with FedScoopTV the most popular uses for cloud technology in federal government.